-Information sessions were held on Wednesday 11 August and Thursday 12 August.
+Information sessions were held in mid-2021.
 View the recordings below.

 Viewing the recordings will allow you to gain a deeper understanding of course expectations, as well as what participants and their schools will gain through their involvement in the SMSI.